 This meeting must be FUN.
+All meetings should be FUN, but it is vital that Scouts have FUN during their first several meetings because that is what is going to encourage them to come back.
 This not school.
-Scouts are supposed to have FUN, and FUN is what keeps them coming back
+Scouts are supposed to have FUN, and FUN is what keeps them coming back.